TUTORIAL 1: Fundamentals of Photovoltaics

 Silvana Ayala Pelaez is a Post-doc at the National Renewable Energy Laboratory, working with the Performance & Reliability group on bifacial silicon technology.
 She has a PhD in Electrical and Computer Engineering from the University of Arizona.
 She also has a M.S. in Optical Sciences at the same University.
 She received a B.S. in Mechatronics Engineering from Monterrey Tec (ITESM 2007).
 Current projects are focused on bifacial photovoltaic performance and modeling.
 Her research includes characterization and energy/optics simulation for bifacial and previously for pv-holographic system energy production.
 She edited and published the book “Solar Outreach Handbook” in 2018.

-AM4: Utility-Scale PV Plants, Storage and Grid Integration
+TUTORIAL 4: Utility-Scale PV Plants, Storage and Grid Integration

 Instructor: Dr. Mahesh Morjaria